415 lines

 make code clearer.
 Removing the mutable state might enable a future enhancement

-to make searching happen in parallel, because we wouldnt have to manage
+to make searching happen in parallel, because we wouldn’t have to manage

 concurrent access to the <code>results</code> vector.
 Listing 13-29 shows this change:</p>